annikaliebgott/ImFEATbox/features_python/README.txt

 Work in progress

+Source Matlab files are from 9.04.2017
+Matlab files still remain in the folder until updated to current version and properly tested

 ************************************************************************
 This file is part of ImFEATbox, a toolbox for image feature extraction and analysis.
 Implemented by the Department of Diagnostic and Interventional